Félix Fénéon: Career

-Fénéon's lawyer, Thadée Natanson, offered him a post at La Revue Blanche after the trial and his subsequent expulsion from the War Office; he worked for that magazine until 1903.
+Fénéon's legal sponsor, Thadée Natanson, offered him a post at La Revue Blanche after the trial and his subsequent expulsion from the War Office; he worked for that magazine until 1903.
 In that time, he went on to promote the works of Seurat and Signac through the magazine.
 He organized the first retrospective of Seurat's work in 1900.
 Seurat is known for a number of works, most significantly A Sunday Afternoon on the Island of La Grande Jatte (Un dimanche après-midi à l'Île de la Grande Jatte).
 Hajo Düchting, the author of Seurat, The Master of Pointillism notes that "Actually he [Fénéon] was the only critic who proved capable of articulating an appreciation of Seurat's picture, and the new method of painting it exemplified, in words notable for their objective tone".

 After La Revue Blanche failed, Fénéon went to work for Le Matin, where he anonymously composed daily news "fillers", what the French call "faits-divers" or "sundry events", of three lines each.
 His authorship was not revealed until the 1940s.
 In these fillers he captured the complex subtleties of French daily life.
 The following examples highlight the wit typical of this critic of the mundane: